 My approach to gear is that bike camping doesn’t require the lightest weight kit that is made, so you can both save a little money and put a bit more focus on comfort.
 I’m not an experienced outdoorsman and I wouldn’t last too long on one of those survivalist shows, so my choice in gear reflects a balance between comfort, cost, weight, and size.
-I am starting to acquire some lighter gear, but that is more related to my wife and I planning some backpacking hikes in the summer.
+I am starting to acquire some lighter gear, but that is more related to planning some backpacking hikes.

 As best as I could, I’ve tried to compartmentalize things.
 Behind the saddle is a Carradice Pendle bag.
 This bag stays on the bike most of the time, and is just perfect for day trips, or as my “go to” bag.
-I typically end up stuffing any extra clothes, gloves, snacks, a rain poncho, an LED headlamp or whatever into the main pocket.
+I typically end up stuffing any extra clothes, gloves, snacks, a rain poncho, an LED headlamp, snacks or whatever into the main pocket.
 On longer rides, a dry pair of shorts really come in handy.
 Depending on the weather, I might also carry/wear tights, wind pants, a wool sweater, a windbreaker, balaclava, wool knit cap, and wool gloves.
+There is one of those thin plastic ponchos folded in the bottom.Tail light 002

-I’ve got a choice with tents between a Kelty Gunnison 2 person and a Big Agnes Seedhouse SL1.
+The tent gets strapped to the front rack/basket.
+I’ve got a choice between a Kelty Gunnison 2 person and a Big Agnes Seedhouse SL1.
 Both tents have rainflies and groundcloths, and I purchased them used.

 The Kelty weighs about twice as much as the Seedhouse, but going with a two person tent can be a good move, because that extra space comes in handy and it’s a lot easier to move around inside for setting up and changing clothes.
-It’s made for two people, although admittedly it’s tight.
+It’s made for two people, but I think two people might find it a little tight.
 The rainfly also creates two vestibules, which are handy for getting the panniers and other gear out of the weather overnight.
 The whole works sets up really fast and only requires four small stakes.
-When using this tent, it all packs up along with groundcloth in a compression sack that I carry on the front rack.
+When using this tent, it all packs up along with groundcloth in a compression sack that cinches down pretty small.
+For any trip over three days, or if rain is in the forecast, this tent gets pressed into use.

 Top Row: BA Seedhouse SL1 tent, Montbell UL SuperSpiral bag, BA insulated pad, REI Polartech bag liner.
 Bottom row: Exped pillow, second pillow and case, REI seat pad, Outdoor Research Peru cap, MSR pack towel.

 For a pad, I have two options, both from Big Agnes.
-If it looks like the nighttime temperatures are going to drop into the 40′s or below, I pull out a Big Agnes Dual Core insulated mattress pad.
+If it looks like the nighttime temperatures are going to drop into the 40’s or below, I pull out a Big Agnes Dual Core insulated mattress pad.
 It’s inflatable, but also has a layer of closed cell foam for warmth.
 I’m a cold sleeper, and this pad has done it’s job wonderfully.
 Despite being a tad heavy and packing large, its warm, its comfortable, and its easy to use.
 Anything warmer, and I use the Sand Mountain insulated pad, which is a special model produced for REI that’s very similar to the regular BA model.
 It packs a lot smaller and is just as comfortable.
-Blowing up these 2.5″ inch thick inflatables can be a head numbing experience, so I’m toying with the thought of getting a Camptek pump.
-Sure it’s overkill, but life is short.
+Blowing up these 2.5″ inch thick inflatables can be a head numbing experience, but that’s the price for comfort.

-NOTE: I think it’s a fairly common issue, but my slick surfaced Montbell bag slides around on my slick surfaced BA pad.
-This can be an inconvenience if you don’t have perfectly flat ground to set up on.
+NOTE: I think it’s a fairly common issue, but my slick surfaced Montbell bags slide around on my slick surfaced BA pads.
+This can be an inconvenience if I don’t have perfectly flat ground to set up on.
 So recently I took the Sand Mountain and applied stripes of diluted silicone adhesive that creates a tacky feel.
+I’ve used the pad several nights since then, and I am satisified with the results.

 Depending on the forecast, I might also take along an REI fleece liner.
 It adds a couple of degrees to the temperature rating of the bag, it has plenty of room, and it helps keep the bag clean.
 On two ocassions, I’ve used just the liner without a bag.
 That usually goes in its own stuff sack.